 Discrepancies in the available trade statistics for orange juice make it difficult to estimate the true trade volume.
-However, New/Post forecasts 142,000 MT in orange juice exports in MY 2017 based on early reports from orange growers.
-Estimates for MY 2015 and MY 2016 are revised upward based on the available statistics.
-The United States is the primary market for Mexican orange juice.
-Processors expect to export similar amounts of juice to the United States in MY 2017 as they did in MY 2016 due to smaller orange harvest in Florida.
+However, New/Post forecasts 163,000 MT in orange juice exports in MY 2016/17 based on early reports from the industry.
+Estimates for MY 2014/15 and MY 2015/16 have been revised upward based on industry information.
+The United States is the primary market for orange juice from Mexico.
+Processors expect to export similar amounts of juice to the United States in MY 2016/17 as they did in MY 2015/16 due to smaller orange harvest in Florida.